Maximum 6 units per order

 May contain milk.

-Iron: Key mineral that supports the functioning of your baby’s immune system and assists in carrying oxygen within the body, such as the muscles and brain.
+- Iron: Containing an average of 69% of your baby’s iron RDI per serve, iron supports the functioning of your baby’s immune system and assists in carrying oxygen within the body, such as the muscles and brain.

 Include CERELAC as part of a varied diet.

 Wash your hands before preparing your baby’s food.
 Make sure all utensils (spoon, bowl) are thoroughly clean.
 Boil clean drinking water for 5 minutes.
 Allow to cool.
 Measure 90mL and pour lukewarm water^ into your baby’s bowl.
-Add 21g of CERELAC Approx. 3.5 tablespoons.
-Stir until the cereal is a smooth consistency and feed immediately.
+Add 21g of CERELAC approx. 2.5 AU tablespoons.
+Stir until the cereal is a smooth consistency and feed immediately with a clean spoon.
 Discard any uneaten portion.

 ^ Water can be substituted with baby’s usual milk if desired.
 When prepared with breast milk, it may become more watery.
 Reduce quantity of breast milk added to achieve desired consistency.